 Packing snacks is an easy way to make flying with kids smoother.
 Snacks can prevent meltdowns and motivate your kids to behave during the trip.
 However, some snacks are better for airplanes than others.
 This list of the best and worse airplane snacks for kids should make your travels even easier.
 With the above good snacks in your carry-on, you are sure to have a wonderful flight.
 For more help, see tips on flying with kids, preparing kids for long flights, and common mistakes when flying with toddlers.
 For road trips, see my best road trip snacks for kids.
 Happy travels!

 P.S.
-Want a printable version of this list to take to the grocery store with you so you won’t forget to pick up the best snacks for your kids before your next flight!
+Get a FREE printable version of this list to take to the grocery store with you so you won’t forget to pick up the best snacks for your kids before your next flight!
 Find it in our Travel Resource Library.
-See how to get access to the library in the box below.
+See the box below to get access.